Creating and Using a RSS Feed

-A: To Distribute Your Content:
+To Distribute Your Content

-- Allow others the ability to view your articles/posts without having to go to your website.
+A RSS Feed will allow others the ability to view your articles/posts without having to go to your website.
 Most of the followers who sign up for your feed will view your posts with an aggregator, a program that manages any number of feeds and presents them in a web page style.

 - Allow your visitors the ability to sign up to receive your feed by email.
 This means every time you post to your blog and/or website, people that have registered for your feed will now get notice of your post via email, never needing to visit your website.
 How easy it that?
 Now that's "Really Simple Syndication"!

 Within your own blogs, you can create an individual Feed for each category.
 This will make it easier for followers to sign up for only what they want to read.

 - Allow other website owners who may like to use your RSS feed to populate their own websites for additional content.
 This is very likely when you have an active feed.

 - With more powerful feed creators like Feedburner, you have a significant amount of valuable options; like being able to add links to other major social media and bookmarking sites under each of your posts for even more visibility potential and SEO Juice.